nextflow-io/nextflow/docs/process.rst

     """
   }

 The process ``foo`` is executed two times because the first input channel only provides two values and therefore the ``c`` element is discarded.
 It prints::

     1 and a
     2 and b

-.. warning:: A different semantic is applied when using *Value channel* a.k.a. *Singleton channel*.
+.. warning:: A different semantic is applied when using a *Value channel* a.k.a. *Singleton channel*.

 This kind of channel is created by the :ref:`Channel.value <channel-value>` factory method or implicitly when a process input specifies a simple value in the ``from`` clause.